 Note to my readers: To enlarge an image, simply click on the desired image.
-Then, when the new image appears, click on the new image and you will get a much larger image to see all the fine details.

 The image above is a mailbox made for Maria Pabst, wife of the famed Milwaukee beer baron Captain Frederick Pabst.
 This piece is not at the Pabst Mansion in Milwaukee, rather at another Pabst residence in Oconomowoc, WI, about 30 miles west of Milwaukee.

 This piece is rich in form with its cherubs, scrolls, lions, leaf man, crown, coat-of-arms, and more, much of which was made by the process of repoussé.

 The two images below are likely from the same building, as 1.) the bond of the brick is identical, 2.) the stonework is similar, and 3.) the job numbers at the lower left are #36841, and #36842.
 Likely the door with the coat-of-arms was the main entrance.

 Notice also the coach lamps beside these grilles, which are also finely crafted.

 Below we see a wonderful door grille showing Colnik again at his best.
 Notice also the door handle, as well as the doorbell escutcheon.
 This is another fine example of Colnik’s attention to details.